Locks medium-to-full coverage into a matte finish that won’t rub off onto phones, masks, or shirts during long days.

 How do I remove transfer-proof foundation at the end of the day?

-Because transfer-proof formulas are designed to cling to skin, removal usually takes a two-step approach.
-Start with an oil-based cleanser or cleansing balm to break down the foundation, massaging it thoroughly over dry skin.
-Rinse, then follow with a gentle water-based cleanser to remove any residue, and finish with moisturizer to keep your skin barrier happy.
+These formulas usually come off best with a two-step cleanse.
+Start with an oil-based cleanser or cleansing balm to break down the makeup, then follow with a gentle water-based cleanser to remove residue.

 Are transfer-proof foundations safe for acne-prone or sensitive skin?